cole-h06/verity-research/notes/random_walk.md

 Also, it is important to note that agreement clearly does not imply independence.

 If many sources are all indirectly copying the same upstream information, the graph can appear highly confident with a lack of independent verification.
-In that case, naive majority voting feels misleading.
+In such a case, naive majority voting feels misleading.

 Right now I'm experimenting with recursive update ideas like: